Brittlebush: Iconic Desert Shrub

 Brittlebush has a long history of traditional use.
 It was used medicinally to treat toothache and chest pain.
 The sap was used as glue, varnish, waterproofing, and chewing gum.

-There’s evidence that it is allelopathic, i.e., it produces chemicals that inhibit the growth of nearby plants, allowing it to dominate its range.
+There’s evidence that it is allelopathic, i.e., produces chemicals that inhibit the growth of neighboring plants, allowing it to dominate its range.
+However, I’ve never noticed that it negatively affected nearby plants in my garden.

 Did you enjoy this article?